 The Sacred Valley offers an endless variety of captivating sights and activities: dozens of short hikes to Incan ruins (perfect for acclimating to longer, more intense hikes) encompassed by unparalleled natural vistas; outdoor adventures sports from mountain biking to whitewater rafting to rock climbing; local traditions including artisanal craft such as weaving, dances, and pachamama rituals; and many more.
 Here are a few of the select sites of interest:

-In the mountains near the town of Maras, thousands of shallow salt pans coat the hillsides.
-These square pools, a visual marvel, have been in use for more than 500 years and are operated by local families today, producing pink Peruvian salt.
+In the mountains near Maras, thousands of shallow salt pans blanket the hillsides.
+Used for over 500 years and still operated by local families, these striking pools produce the famous pink Peruvian salt.

 Here are the answers to some of the most frequently asked questions about visiting the Sacred Valley: